deliveroo/deliveroo.engineering/_posts/2019-01-08-how-to-debug-memory-usage-of-a-jvm-based-application.md

 * `-Xms`: specifies the initial memory allocation pool
 * `-Xmx`: specifies the maximum size (in bytes) of the memory allocation pool

 So suppose if we launch our application with `-Xmx2G`, the JVM will *think* that it has a maximum of 2 gigabytes of memory to use.
 Whether this is indeed the amount of memory available in reality depends on the second level of memory constraint, which is specified by our Docker configuration.
 Since we launch our service with ECS, this is specified as an [ECS Task Definition parameter](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html).
-In our example, if we specify a hard memory limit of 1G for the container to use but the JVM inside the container thinks it has 2G, we will see out of memory crashes even without any memory leak.
+In our example, if we specify a hard memory limit of 1G for the container to use but the JVM inside the container thinks it has 2G, we will see out-of-memory crashes even without any memory leak.

-A safe way to align these memory constraints is to set a memory limit on the Docker container and let the JVM work out how much memory is avaiable automatically.
+A safe way to align these memory constraints is to set a memory limit on the Docker container and let the JVM work out how much memory is available automatically.
 We have to not specify an `-Xmx` value and turn on a couple of settings for the JVM, namely `-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap`.
 These settings ensure that the JVM will use the amount of memory available to *Docker* for its automatic calculation.
 Otherwise, it will use the amount of memory available in the *underlying host machine*, which can be misleading.
 For more information, check out this blog [post](https://developers.redhat.com/blog/2017/03/14/java-inside-docker/) by RedHat.

 After `-Xmx` is taken care of, we can tune `-Xms` by profiling our application and pick an appropriate value.
 More on how to do this later.
 Note that to determine which settings the JVM was launched with, we can use the flag `-XshowSettings:vm` when launching the application.
 To determine these values of an already running JVM, we can use tools like [jcmd](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr006.html).